 Most days, you probably drive to work, pick up your kids from school, and head off to various activities without incident.
 When a car accident happens, it can catch you completely off guard when someone else causes it.
 One minute, you’re driving, following the speed limit and traffic signals, or simply sitting and waiting for your turn to go.
 The next, your car is crumpled up and your heart is racing from the adrenaline.

 It’s a scary scenario, one that causes many accident victims to ask, “Do I need a lawyer for a not-at-fault car accident?”
 Armada Law is a personal injury law firm in Greenville that provides legal help for not-at-fault car accidents.
-In South Carolina, the laws can make navigating a car accident case complex.
-In this blog post, we discuss why you should consider hiring a personal injury lawyer to help you through the many challenges that tend to arise during the legal process.

 Understanding Fault in Car Accidents